SIMPONI® Patient Support

 Janssen CarePath offers additional support to help you stay on track with your SIMPONI® treatment as prescribed by your doctor.

-SIMPONI® is a once-monthly self-injectable biologic treatment for adults with:
+SIMPONI® is a prescription medicine for adults with:

-- moderate to severe rheumatoid arthritis (RA), with the medicine methotrexate
+- Moderate to severe rheumatoid arthritis (RA), with the medicine methotrexate (MTX)

-- active psoriatic arthritis, alone or with the medicine methotrexate
+- Active psoriatic arthritis (PsA), alone or with the medicine MTX

-SIMPONI® is used in adults with moderate to severe active ulcerative colitis (UC) when certain other UC medicines have not worked well enough or cannot be tolerated, or if it is necessary to continue taking steroid medicines:
+Moderately to severely active ulcerative colitis (UC) when certain other UC medicines have not worked well enough or cannot be tolerated, or if it is necessary to continue taking steroid medicines:

 Once you and your doctor are comfortable with the self-injection process, you will inject SIMPONI® under the skin.